MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/fusion-dev-ebook/index.md

 ---
 title: "Ebook: Fusion development approach to building apps using Power Apps | Microsoft Docs"
-description: "Use Power Apps to bring your Business and pro Devs together to build apps fast"
+description: "An ebook for business and pro developers to use Power Apps to build apps fast."
 author: spboyer
 ms.service: powerapps
 ms.topic: conceptual